List of publications in chemistry: A New System of Chemical Philosophy

 Description: This book explained Dalton's theory of atoms and its applications to chemistry.

-Importance: Topic Creator, Breakthrough, Influence.
-The book was one of the first to describe a modern atomic theory, a theory that lies at the basis of modern chemistry.
+Importance: The book was one of the first to describe a modern atomic theory, a theory that lies at the basis of modern chemistry.
 It is the first to introduce a table of atomic and molecular weights.
 Surprisingly, given the period in which the book was written, of the five properties of atoms that Dalton listed, only two have been shown to be incorrect.